WalletWasabi/WasabiDoc/docs/using-wasabi/CoinJoin.md

 Just leave Wasabi running in the background of your computer, as coinjoining takes time.

 Remixing is free, as well as coinjoining coins 1 hop from coinjoin, although, Bitcoin network fees still do apply.
-So if you send a payment and receive a change output, Wasabi will not charge you the coordinator fee for this change output again.
+So if you send a coinjoined coin and receive a change output, Wasabi will not charge you the coordinator fee for this change output again.
-The recipient of the payment will not have to pay the coordinator fee, as long he is making coinjoins with the same coordinator.
+The recipient of the payment will not have to pay the coordinator fee, as long as he is making coinjoins with the same coordinator.

 ## WabiSabi protocol step-by-step